Skip to main content

 Cell-based Therapies

-The first alternative, also known as stem cell therapy, uses stem cells to replace the affected tissues.
-They are collected from the patient’s blood, fat, or bone marrow and processed before injecting into the injured area.
+The first alternative, stem cell therapy, uses stem cells to replace the affected tissues.
+They are collected from the patient’s blood, fat, or bone marrow and processed before being injected into the injured area.

-The stem cells boost the healing process and repair the damaged area of the hip.
+The stem cells boost the healing process and repair the damaged hip area.
 Your doctor might go for the following two cell-based therapies:

 • Minimally Manipulated Adipose Tissue Transplant (MMAT) – In MMAT, the doctor will extract stem cells from the patient’s adipose (fat) and process them.
 Once the stem cells are active, the doctor will inject them into the damaged area.
 The whole process is injection-based and minimally invasive.

 • Bone Marrow Aspirate Concentrate (BMAC) – This procedure is done by collecting bone marrow aspirate from large and healthy bones and injecting it into the injured hip.
-The healthier bone marrow will repair the damaged hip and promote healing.
+The more nutritious bone marrow will repair the damaged hip and promote healing.

 Both therapies are done in around 2 hours, and you can go home a few hours after the treatment.